bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 **Water.** You gain a swimming speed equal to your walking speed and can breathe underwater; you have advantage on Intelligence checks made to recall information.

 ### Enhanced Zones
 Starting at 11th level, your zones have become more powerful.
-Choose one of the following.
-Whenever you create a zone, it gains the benefit.
+Choose one of the following--it applies when you create a zone.

 **Larger Zones.** Your zones now have a radius of 15 feet.